gvdpol/PracticalDevOps/docs/Infrastructure_as_code/LabDescription.md

 ### Step 4

-Save the updated build definition and queue a new build.
+Save the updated Build Pipeline and queue a new build.

 > **Note:**
 >The build process may take a while, but there is no need to await its completion before proceeding.
 Come back and do the last step after task 3.